Academic Accommodation Process

 We take into account the standards of achievement essential to academic integrity and collaborates with the University of Ottawa community, including students, to provide reasonable and appropriate academic accommodations.

-The academic accommodation process is a shared responsibility between SASS, the students, the professors, and the academic units.
+The academic accommodation process is a shared responsibility between the Academic Accommodations Service, the students, the professors, and the academic units.
 The parties involved cooperatively engage in the process.

-The SASS - Academic Accommodations’ responsibilities include but are not limited to:
+The Academic Accommodations Service's responsibilities include but are not limited to:

 - Establishing reasonable and appropriate academic accommodations for students